The causal interpretation of acceleration factors: Identifiability results

-In this section we show that, in absence of confounding and even in the presence of both frailty $U_0$ and an individual effect modifier $U_1$, the observational acceleration factor has a clear causal interpretation as it equals the causal acceleration factor.
-We contrast this finding to the selection bias that estimands on the hazard scale suffer from.
-Additionally, we provide the result identifying the causal acceleration factor from censored data under the assumption of independent censoring. \begin{theorem} If the cause-effect relations of interest can be parameterized with SCM \cref{SCAFT} and $N_A \indep (U_0, U_1, N_T)$ (no confounding), then
+In this section, we show that under causal consistency and in the absence of confounding, even in the presence of both frailty $U_0$ and an individual effect modifier $U_1$, the observed acceleration factor $\theta_m$ has a clear causal interpretation as it equals the causal acceleration factor $\theta$.
+Additionally, we provide the result identifying the causal acceleration factor from censored data under the assumption of independent censoring. \begin{theorem} If $T^{a} \indep A$ (exchangeability) and $T^{A} = T$ (causal consistency), then

-i.e. the observed acceleration factor $\theta_m$ and the causal acceleration factor $\theta$ are equal in the presence of both frailty $U_0$ and effect heterogeneity $U_1$. \end{theorem}
+i.e. the observed acceleration factor $\theta_m$ and the causal acceleration factor $\theta$ are equal irrespective of the presence of both frailty $U_0$ and effect heterogeneity $U_1$. \end{theorem}

-Note that besides demonstrating the identifiability of $\theta$ from observed data, this result highlights a key distinction between the AFT estimand and both the hazard ratio and the hazard difference.
-The latter estimands are defined on the hazard scale, which introduces selection bias due to the dependence between treatment assignment and $U_0, U_1$ introduced when conditioning on survival.
+Besides demonstrating the identifiability of $\theta$ from observed data, this result highlights a key distinction between the observed acceleration factor and both the observed hazard ratio and the observed hazard difference.
+The latter estimands are defined on the hazard scale, which introduces selection due to the dependence between treatment assignment and $U_0, U_1$ introduced when conditioning on survival (\cite{post2024bias, post2024built}).
 In contrast, the AFT estimand, being on the survival scale, avoids conditioning on survival and is therefore not subject to selection bias.
-Specifically, the hazard ratio
+Specifically, the observed hazard ratio at time $t$,

-corresponds to the causal estimand of interest when the effect on the hazard scale is multiplicative and only when $U_0$ and $U_1$ are absent (\cite{post2024built}).
-Similarly, the hazard difference,
+has a complicated causal interpretation and only corresponds to the conditional (causal) hazard ratio of interest when the effect on the hazard scale is multiplicative and when there is no frailty and no effect heterogeneity (\cite{post2024built}).
+The observed hazard difference,

-matches the causal estimand of interest when the effect on the hazard scale is addtive and only in the absence of $U_1$ (\cite{post2024bias}).
-In contrast, $\theta_m$ maintains the desired causal interpretation even in the presence of both $U_0$ and $U_1$.
-The fact that frailty does not induce selection bias in AFT models has been pointed out previously for time-invariant acceleration factors (\cite{keiding1997role, aalen2015does}), but is formalized and extended with effect heterogeneity and to the time-variant setting in \cref{prop:1}.
+matches the conditional (causal) hazard difference of interest when the effect on the hazard scale is additive, in presence of frailty but only in the absence of effect heterogeneity (\cite{post2024bias}).
+In contrast, $\theta_m$ maintains the desired causal interpretation even when both $U_0$ and $U_1$ follow a non-degenerate distribution.
+The fact that frailty does not induce selection bias in AFT models has been pointed out previously for time-invariant acceleration factors (\cite{keiding1997role, aalen2015does}) but is formalized and extended with effect heterogeneity and to the time-variant setting in \cref{prop:1}.